18+ | commercial content | begambleaware.org

 Claudio Bravo will miss the fixture with a muscle problem, while the suspension to Benjamin Mendy could see Joao Cancelo return at left-back.

 Sergio Ramos is set to face the repercussions of his late red card in the return fixture so it remains to be seen whether he will lead his team out in the Champions League quarter-final.
 Brazilian left-back Marcelo missed the La Liga run-in with an adductor injury meaning he is a doubt for this match.

-A highly-scoring contest is anticipated; City have scored 32 goals in their last 11 European matches, while Madrid have recorded a victory in their last seven matches in the Champions League round of 16, scoring 19 times.
+A highly-scoring contest is anticipated; City has scored 32 goals in their last 11 European matches, while Madrid has recorded a victory in their last seven matches in the Champions League round of 16, scoring 19 times.

 The return of Aymeric Laporte has improved City defensively, but there are signs there to suggest that a counter-attacking plan is the undoing of the Citizens.
 Arsenal dispatched Man City in the FA Cup semi-final with 30% possession in a contest that was largely dominated by Guardiola’s men without really creating enough clear-cut opportunities.

 Arsenal killed Man City’s build-up play whereby Xhaka shadowed the movement of De Bruyne, took advantage of the freedom that Guardiola gave Walker down the right side, and soaked up City’s pressure to counter-attack.